MasOverflow/VR-Interaction/Assets/VRInteraction/Readme.txt

 Base VRInteraction asset.

+For tutorials check the youtube: https://www.youtube.com/channel/UCfMxMaCkR3TlDb0Bu7BkdEA

 To setup the
 To setup for SteamVR:
 Drag the '[CameraRig]' prefab from the prefabs folder in SteamVR into the scene, on each controller object click 'Add Component' and search for
 'VR Interactor'.
 To Setup for Oculus Native:
-Create a new empty gameobject in the scene (optionally make sure it is on the floor), drag the 'OVRCameraRig' prefab as a child of the empty gameobject
-(optionally make sure 'Tracking Origin Type' is set to 'Floor Level' on the OVRManager component), drag the 'LocalAvatar' prefab as a child of the empty gameobject, on either both controllers or both hand objects click 'Add Component' and search for 'VR Interactor'.
+Drag the 'OVRCameraRig' prefab into the scene (optionally make sure 'Tracking Origin Type' is set to 'Floor Level' on the OVRManager component), on either or both hand anchors click 'Add Component' and search for 'VR Interactor'.

 There are Items setup in the ExampleScene, if you can pick them up then everything is working.

 FAQ:
+Q:Can't pick up items or can't see controllers/hands
+A: Likely an issue with the player rig. if SteamVR grab the [CameraRig] prefab and attach the VRInteractor component to each controller make sure to setup any actions you're using in SteamVR Input bindings.
+If Oculus grab the OVRCameraRig prefab from the Oculus Integration asset, attach the VRInteractor component to the left and right hand anchors (if you can't see controllers add the OVRControllerPrefab as a child of each hand anchor and setup as per Oculus docs) Make sure the keys have the right actions, add new actions in the Edit Actions foldout on the VRInteractor script
 Q: Why does the error "Some objects were not cleaned up when closing the scene.
-(Did you spawn new GameObjects from OnDestroy?)
+(Did you spawn new GameObjects from OnDestroy?)"
 A: This happens when you stop the editor while holding a VRInteracableItem, it's caused by creating the drop event, which is called by the item's OnDisable which is called when Destroy is called.
 This should only occur in the editor when you stop play mode.